dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0030_animation_0000.svg" data-images="lecture04.tools.key-stage-0030_animation_0000.svg,lecture04.tools.key-stage-0030_animation_0001.svg" class="slide-image" />

             <figcaption>
             <p    >The simplest way to find a reasonable learning rate is to take a small number of logarithmically spaced values, do a short training run with each, and plot their loss per batch (after each forward pass, you plot the loss for that batch). <br></p><p    >This is usually a noisy curve (especially if your batch size is small), so you’ll need to apply some smoothing to see what’s going on. <br></p><p    >In this case, 0.1 is clearly too high.
 The loss bounces around, but never drops below a certain line.
 0.03 seems to give us a nice quick drop, but we see that in the long run 0.01 and 0.003 drop below the orange line.
 0.001 is too low: it converges very slowly, and never seems to make it into the region that 0.01 is in.<br></p><p    >Note that the difference between the lower learning rates seems small, but these differences are not insignificant.
 Small improvements late in the process tend to correspond to much more meaningful learning than the big changes early on.
-It can be helpful to plot the vertical axis in a logarithmic scale to emphasize this.<br></p><p    >Some popular toosl for automatically tracking your loss this way are<br></p><p     class="list-item">Tensorboard (which originated with tensorflow, but now works with both tensorflow and pytorch).
-This is a tool that runs on your own machien<br></p><p     class="list-item">Weights and biases.
+It can be helpful to plot the vertical axis in a logarithmic scale to emphasize this.<br></p><p    >Some popular tools for automatically tracking your loss this way are<br></p><p     class="list-item">Tensorboard (which originated with tensorflow, but now works with both tensorflow and pytorch).
+This is a tool that runs on your own machine.<br></p><p     class="list-item">Weights and biases.
 This is a cloud-based tool.
 It uploads your losses to a server, and provides an online dashboard.</p><p     class="list-item"></p>
             </figcaption>
             <span class="hint">click image for animation</span>
        </section>